kdeldycke/awesome-engineering-team-management/readme.md

 - [David Rusenko - How To Find Product Market Fit](https://www.youtube.com/watch?v=0LNQxT9LvM0) - “Details the story of how Weebly developed one of the most popular website creation and hosting sites on the web today.”
 - [Fundamentals of Product-Market Fit](https://www.holloway.com/s/rvc-fundamentals-of-product-market-fit) - A complete overview of the concept: what is product-market fit and to measuring it.

-### User-Centered Design

-On how to focus on user's problem to have your product delivers value.

-- [The product roadmap is dead: welcome to the age of problem roadmaps](https://medium.com/product-managers-at-work/the-product-roadmap-is-dead-welcome-to-the-age-of-problem-roadmaps-7c7745ac8ae0) - “Fall in love with your problems and not with your solutions.”
-- [Kasparov's Law](https://curatedintelligence.com/2017/10/20/kasparovs-law/) - Weak human + Machine > Machine > Strong Human.
-- [The Psychology of Design](https://growth.design/psychology/) - An extensive list of cognitive biases and design principles with examples and tips to fine-tune your product and UX.

 ### Product Strategy

 Where your product lies in the value chain and how to position it in the market.